Axway/amplify-fusion-labs/cloud-integration/README.md

 In this lab, we'll set up a Salesforce push topic and start our integration by adding a Salesforce Pushtopic listener as a trigger to our integration.

-* Create a new project in Amplify Fusion for this CRM cloud integration.
-Use a unique name in case your not the only one to do this lab on your Amplify Fusion tenant.
+* Create a new Amplify Fusion project for this CRM cloud integration.
+Use a unique name in case you're not the only one doing this lab on your Amplify tenant (e.g. XX_Salesforce2Hubspot with XX being your name or initials).
 * Follow the instructions [**here**](assets/salesforce-connection.md) to setup a Salesforce Connected OAuth App and an Amplify Fusion Salesforce Connection and generate a token and test the connection \
 ![salesforce connection](images/lab1-salesforce-connection.png)
 * Create a PushTopic in the Salesforce Developer Console